suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 suit-coswid is RECOMMENDED to implement and RECOMMENDED to include in manifests.

+RFC EDITOR NOTE: Remove following 2 notes.

-NOTE: CoRIM comprises a list of CoSWID and a list of CoMID, so it may be preferable to a CoSWID.
+* NOTE: CoRIM comprises a list of CoSWIDs and a list of CoMIDs, so it may be preferable to a CoSWID.

-NOTE: CoMID may be a preferable alternative to Vendor ID/Class ID, however it consumes more bandwidth, so a UUID based on CoMID may be appropriate.
+* NOTE: CoMID may be a preferable alternative to Vendor ID/Class ID, however it consumes more bandwidth, so a UUID based on CoMID may be appropriate.

 ## text-version-required {#text-version-required}